Faculty should call the Music Office at 753-1551 if they will be absent unexpectedly.

 The Convocation Committee is also to use its allocation as it sees fit.
 A recommended use is the appearance of All-School convocation guests whose presentations have interest and pedagogical value to all music students.

 Discretionary Funds -- Applications for discretionary funds will be reviewed by an Advisory Committee sub-committee consisting of the Assistant Director, the voice/keyboard/harp/guitar representative, and the strings/winds/percussion representative.
 Applications should be received no later than the end of the first week of classes in the term for which the request is being made.
 Application letters should include a description of the proposed event, biographical information about the guest(s), exact minimum monies required and signatures of appropriate sponsoring faculty.
+Applications for discretionary funds must include an itemized budget (travel, lodging, etc.) if funds are requested for items other than the honorarium or if the amount requested exceeds $300.
 Upon request, the sub-committee will meet prior to the deadline to review and act upon early applications.
 This would occur only if a prospective guest must know the status of his/her visit before the normal deadline.

 $500.00 will be set aside specifically for non-applied areas.
 Lectures or presentations on non-performance musical subjects would be appropriate. $1,000.00 will be used for (1) cooperative ventures involving two or more areas, (2) ensemble-related presentations and/or (3) last minute opportunities (such as an outstanding guest becoming available after an area's specific allocation has been depleted.)

 Early in the fall semester, you will be invited to submit budget requests for the academic year.
 Forms are provided by the School of Music Office.
 All requests are reviewed by the Advisory Committee.
 The criteria for awarding travel funds are listed below in priority order: